-A Lasting Power of Attorney (LPA) is a legally-binding document which lets you appoint one or more people to help you make, or make decisions on your behalf.
-It might be used if you’re suddenly unable to manage your affairs – for example, if you develop dementia, you are taken ill or you are involved in a serious accident which has affected your judgement.
+A Lasting Power of Attorney (LPA) is a legally-binding document which lets you appoint one or more people to help you make decisions, or make decisions on your behalf.
+Once set up, they can be used should you suddenly be unable to manage your own affairs – for example, if you develop dementia, you are taken ill or you are involved in a serious accident which has affected your ability to make decisions.

 What are the two different types of LPA?

 There are two different types of Lasting Power of Attorneys (LPAs):

 - Property and Financial Affairs LPAs focus on decisions about your property and finances.
 For example, settling your debts, paying off your mortgage, managing your bank accounts and savings and even deciding if your house needs to be sold to cover the costs of specialist health care.